 Caution About Judging Character and Motive-"Christ has plainly taught that those who persist in open sin must be separated from the church, but He has not committed to us the work of judging character and motive.
 He knows our nature too well to entrust this work to us.
 Should we try to uproot from the church those whom we suppose to be spurious Christians, we should be sure to make mistakes.
 Often we regard as hopeless subjects the very ones whom Christ is drawing to Himself.
 Were we to deal with these souls according to our imperfect judgment, it would perhaps extinguish their last hope.
 Many who think themselves Christians will at last be found wanting.
 Many will be in heaven who their neighbors supposed would never enter there.
 Man judges from appearance, but God judges the heart.
 The tares and the wheat are to grow together until the harvest; and the harvest is the end of probationary time.
 There is in the Savior's words another lesson, a lesson of wonderful forbearance and tender love.
 As the tares have their roots closely intertwined with those of the good grain, so false brethren in the church may be closely linked with true disciples.
 The real character of these pretended believers is not fully manifested.
-Were they to be separated from the church, others might be caused to stumble, who but for this would have remained steadfast."-COL 71.
-72.
+Were they to be separated from the church, others might be caused to stumble, who but for this would have remained steadfast."-COL 71, 72.

 At a Properly Called Meeting-Members may be disciplined for sufficient cause, but only at a properly called business meeting (see p.
-128) after the church board has reviewed the case.
+135) after the church board has reviewed the case.
 The meeting must be presided over by an ordained pastor, or licensed pastor who is ordained as a local elder of the church concerned, or, in the pastor's absence and in counsel with the pastor or with the conference president, an elder of the local church.

 By Majority Vote-Members may be removed from membership or otherwise disciplined only by a majority vote of members present and voting at a duly called meeting.
 "The majority of the church is a power which should control its individual members."-5T 107.

-Church Board Cannot Remove Members-The board may recommend to a business meeting the removal of members, but under no circumstance does the board have the right to take final action.
-Except in the case of the death of members, the clerk can remove a name from the records only after a vote of the church in a business meeting.
+Church Board Cannot Remove Members-The board may recommend to a business meeting the removal of members, but under no circumstance does the board have the right to take final action, except to record removal at death or at the member's request.
+(See pp. 61, 72, 87.)

-Fundamental Rights of the Members-Members have a fundamental right to prior notification of the disciplinary meeting and the right to be heard in their own defense, introduce evidence, and produce witnesses.
+Fundamental Rights of the Members-Members have a fundamental right to prior notification of the disciplinary meetings (See p.
+134.) and the right to be heard in their own defense, introduce evidence, and produce witnesses.
 No church should vote to discipline a member under circumstances that deprive the member of these rights.
-Written notice must be given at least two weeks before the meeting and include the reasons for the disciplinary hearing.
+Written notice must be given at least two weeks before the church board meeting and two weeks before the business meeting and include the reasons for the disciplinary hearing.